-Buckley represents corporations, officers, directors, and public officials in formal and informal investigations by Congress examining business practices in the financial services industry and other sectors.
-Congressional investigations can be directed at any company, at any time, and they present agonizing risks to businesses across all industries.
-Such investigations are usually broad in scope and frequently involve individuals and other organizations, and not just the targeted company.
+Congressional investigations can be directed at any company, at any time, presenting serious risks to individuals and businesses across all industries and government sectors.
+These investigations are often broad in scope and frequently draw in individuals and related organizations, not just the targeted company or agency.

-Congressional hearings are governed by procedures that present significant challenges for clients called upon to cooperate or appear.
-Moreover, these investigations are often conducted simultaneously with other government investigations or civil litigation, and can easily draw media attention.
+Congressional hearings are governed by their own procedures that differ from judicial procedures and can present significant challenges for clients called upon to cooperate or appear.
+Moreover, these investigations are often conducted simultaneously with other government investigations or civil litigation, and routinely draw media attention.

-Our approach to these investigations is informed by our deep experience in representing clients in administrative and criminal investigations and enhanced by several of our attorneys’ service as senior counsel to various congressional committees.
-As a result, we provide our clients with effective and comprehensive strategies specifically tailored to overcoming the unique challenges posed when congressional investigations are initiated in tandem with parallel civil and criminal enforcement investigations, actions by federal and state agencies, and/or class action and complex civil litigation and media campaigns.
+Our approach to these investigations is informed by our deep experience in representing clients in administrative proceedings and high-profile criminal investigations, and is enhanced by several of our attorneys’ service as senior counsel to various congressional committees.
+As a result, we provide our clients with effective and comprehensive approaches, including media strategy, tailored to the unique challenges presented by congressional investigations initiated in tandem with parallel civil and criminal enforcement investigations, actions by federal and state agencies, and or class action and complex civil litigation.

 "Congressional subpoenas, special prosecutors, and the Capitol jail—Let the games begin" by Preston Burton and Paige Ammons (Bloomberg Law)